Sekondi-Takoradi: Culture

 Sekondi-Takoradi has a rich cultural heritage, and the city is home to several landmarks and tourist attractions.
 Fort Sekondi and the local railway museum are some notable structures originated from the colonial era.
 The city also have notable nightlife, with several pubs, restaurants and clubs popping out all across the city.
 Many annual festivals are celebrated in the city, including the Ankos Festival and the Kundum Festival.

 Healthcare

-On 5 June 2024, Mr Kwabena Okyere Darko-Mensah, the Western Regional Minister, commissioned a 60-bed capacity polyclinic in New Takoradi, an upgrade from the original facility which was a CHPS compound.
+On 5 June 2024, Kwabena Okyere Darko-Mensah, the Western Regional Minister, commissioned a 60-bed polyclinic in New Takoradi, an upgrade from the original facility which was a Community-based Health Planning and Services (CHPS) program compound.
 (Note: CHPS hospitals are a national technique to help provide essential health services to communities who lack access to proper health care.)

 Education

 The city has several secondary schools, colleges, and special schools.
 This is a list of senior high schools, colleges, and universities in the city: